 Adapting the ideas for children who are significantly delayed

 Everything can be adapted to be appropriate for children who are significantly delayed.
 Make the pieces bigger, make the directions more simple, etc. I know that I am simplifying what can sometimes be a very difficult task.
-Modifying curriculum so it is still appropriate but still achievable can be a challenging task for any therapist/educator.
-Simple adaptations such as using bigger pieces or using simpler directions can really help.
+Modifying the curriculum, so it is still appropriate but still achievable, can be a challenging task for any therapist/educator.
+Simple adaptations, such as using bigger pieces or using simpler directions, can really help.
 Here was one way that I adapted the “bingo” idea.
 I used checkers from a “Connect Four” game that had broken.
 I put stickers on the face of the checkers and then used a sharpie to write letters and simple sight words.
 I had the children pick up one checker at a time and place them on a simple sheet.
 Some of the children were non-verbal, but they knew the letters.
-Using the larger coins allowed them to work on their sight word or letter recognition, grasp and release, fine motor, and dexterity skills just like their peers.
+Using the larger coins allowed them to work on their sight word or letter recognition, grasp and release, fine motor skills, and dexterity skills just like their peers.

 What about Gross Motor Skills?

-Here’s two ideas to incorporate gross motor skills into a small group lesson.
+Here are two ideas to incorporate gross motor skills into a small group lesson:

 Playing with balloons is always fun.
 A bag of balloons can cost $1 dollar for 12 balloons, so that’s a great bargain.
-Balloon play helps a child with visual tracking, eye-and coordination, and crossing the midline.
-It also addresses some sensory issues for children who don’t like smells like latex or loud noises like popping.
+Balloon play helps a child with visual tracking, hand-eye coordination, and crossing the midline.
+It also addresses some sensory issues for children who don’t like smells like latex or loud noises, like popping.
 You can use your imagination to come up with an activity that suits the needs of your class, but here is one that I like to do with small groups.
 Give each kid a balloon and a Sharpie.
 You can incorporate music if you want to.
 Play keep it up, where the kids have to keep their own balloon in the air until the music stops or the teacher says “freeze”.
 The teacher then says a sight word, a definition, or a category.
 The children use their Sharpie to write the answer or the word on the balloon.
-The teacher is incorporating the lesson and literacy activity at hand with the motor skills involved in balloon play.
-This allows the children to showcase and build their knowledge while still getting some active juices flowing.
-I’ve played this with my students outside and inside.
+The teacher is incorporating the lesson and literacy activity at hand, with the motor skills involved in balloon play.
+This allows the children to showcase and build their knowledge, while still getting some active juices flowing.
+I’ve played this with my students, outside and inside.
 I found that playing inside made the kids negotiate the obstacles (desks, cubbies, etc) in the classroom.
-Playing outside let them breathe fresh air, play in natural light and run.
+Playing outside lets them breathe fresh air, play in natural light and run.
 Sometimes the balloons pop if they hit the grass, though.
 You can prevent that by tying a string around the balloon and the child’s wrist.
-Now its more like a paddle balloon.
+Now, it’s more like a paddle balloon.
 Whatever!
-It still works on all the skills I’ve mentioned….
+It still works on all the skills I’ve mentioned…

 Using Motor in RTI

-Teachers can incorporate these motor skills into their classroom lessons or reading groups at any Tier in the RTI process.
+Teachers can incorporate these motor skills into their classroom lessons or reading groups, at any Tier in the RTI process.
 Tier One is a general intervention to be used with all students.
-Teachers can and should incorporate motor activities into their lessons as a general practice.
+Teachers can and should incorporate motor activities into their lessons as general practice.
 Tier Two instruction targets 5 to 10% of the students who are not making adequate progress in the core curriculum.
-Targeted instruction is provided based on the students needs and rates of progress.
+Targeted instruction is provided based on the student’s needs and rates of progress.
 Motor activities can easily be incorporated into small group instruction.
-Teachers can find simple ways to include movement and motor skill activities with the reading and literacy activities they are focusing on for Tier Two interventions.
-Tier Three provides Intensive Instruction on top of regular core instruction to 1 to 5% of children who aren’t responding to interventions.
+Teachers can find simple ways to include movement and motor skill activities with the reading and literacy activities they are focusing on, for Tier Two interventions.
+Tier Three provides Intensive Instruction, on top of regular core instruction, to 1 to 5% of children who aren’t responding to interventions.
 As the teachers monitor the progress of the children and determine what interventions to put in place, motor skills are being addressed and monitored as well.

 1) Reading is really important, but there are many other skills that help a child to read well.
 Visual tracking, language, letter recognition, and postural control are just a few.